Variance propagation for density surface models: A new model for group size

-where $\mathrm{Var}(\bar{G}_{m})$ is the variance within category $m$, estimated by its empirical variance.
-The effect of $\mathrm{Var}(\bar{G}_{m})$ on $\mathrm{Var}(N)$ should be small (because categories are narrow, and mean must lie within category), and also should not vary much spatially, so further spatial adjustment to that variance component is not required.
-Estimates $\hat{N}_{m}$ are of course correlated as they are fitted within a single GAM, so $\text{Var}(\hat{N}\vert\bar{G})$ is a covariance matrix.
+where $\mathrm{Var}(\bar{G}_{m})$ reflects the uncertainty about mean group size within a category, to be estimated empirically from all the observed groups in that category.
+The effect of $\mathrm{Var}(\bar{G}_{m})$ on $\mathrm{Var}(N)$ should be small (because categories are narrow, and mean must lie within category), and also should not vary much spatially, so no further spatial adjustment to that variance component is required.